Keerthick2309/Amazon_india_sales_analytics/README.md

 - Financial analytics for revenue management and forecasting

-NOTE: Due to large file dataset is not included
+NOTE: Due to large file datasets are not included